Bryn Hargreaves: St Helens

 In November 2006, St. Helens, the then Super League and Challenge Cup champions, signed the ex-Wigan prop Hargreaves on a two-year deal.

 On Hargreaves, coach Daniel Anderson stated: “Bryn will be our fifth specialist prop next year and we are confident that we can develop him physically and technically over the next couple of years.
 “He was possibly thrown in at the deep end at too young an age as a starting prop at Wigan Warriors, but we believe that he has genuine potential as a rotational squad member who can be patiently and methodically developed.”

 As 2006 Super League champions, St Helens faced 2006 National Rugby League Premiers the Brisbane Broncos in the 2007 World Club Challenge.
 Hargreaves played from the interchange bench in Saints' 18–14 victory.
-He was then picked for the Wales World Cup Qualifier against Scotland for whom he qualifies through his grandfather's nationality.
+He was then picked for the Wales World Cup Qualifier against Scotland for whom he qualified through his grandfather's nationality.
 Hargreaves scored his first tries for St Helens on 13 June 2008, where he scored a hat-trick.

 Hargreaves played in the 2008 Super League Grand Final defeat against Leeds.

 Following injuries to a number of Saints front-rowers in the 2008 season, Hargreaves established himself as a first-team regular alongside James Graham.
 In 2009, he was the first-choice starting prop alongside Graham, ahead of Jason Cayless and Maurie Fa'asavalu.
 Hargreaves played in the 2009 Super League Grand Final defeat against Leeds at Old Trafford.